-Contents Section Recommendation Response and action Responsible official Completion date OIG Comment Section implementers.
+Contents Section Recommendation Response and action Responsible official Completion date OIG Comment implementers.
 Efforts should be made to recover taxes paid todate from the tax authorities; (vi) Submit the PUDRs and annual audit reports to the Global Fund on time to ensure the timely release of funds for grant programs; (vii) Maintain the insurance coverage for all of the assets procured under the Global Fund grants in order to safeguard against financial loss in the event of theft or damage; and (viii) Appoint an independent auditor to undertake the financial audits of program revenues and expenditures. of Goods purchased by MoHP.
-Director, Under Secretary(Fina nce) & PMU EDCD Director, Under Secretary(Fina nce) & PMU EDCD Office of the Auditor On-going July, 2010 Annually Comment

-Contents Section Recommendation Response and action Responsible official Completion date OIG Comment Ministry of Health and Population - Malaria grants Recommendation 4 (High) (e) The financial management system at the PMU should acquire computerized accounting system without further delay. a) Computerized accounting system is in the process of developed.
-The delay is due to GSM role over in WHO SEARO countries (information source : WHO) GF Secretariat Comment on WHO and Director, EDCD July, 2010 The OIG will schedule a follow up mission from 19 April 2010 to verify (f) The financial records maintained for different Rounds should be separated.
+At the same time, VAT has been refunded by the government to The Global Fund Program.
+The recommendation has been taken into consideration to devise Director, Under Secretary(Fina nce) & PMU EDCD Director, Under Secretary(Fina nce) & PMU EDCD Office of the Auditor General and Director, EDCD On-going July, 2010 Annually Contents Section Recommendation Response and action Responsible official Completion date OIG Comment --- --- --- --- ------------------------------ -- Ministry of Health and Population - Malaria grants Recommendation 4 (High) (e) The financial management system at the PMU should acquire computerized accounting system without further delay. a) Computerized accounting system is in the process of developed.
+The delay is due to GSM role over in WHO SEARO countries (information source : WHO) WHO and Director, EDCD July, 2010 The OIG will schedule a follow up mission from 19 April 2010 (f) The financial records maintained for different Rounds should be separated.
 Borrowing of grant monies from one grant should be discouraged and should only be with explicit approval of the Fund Portfolio Manager.
 In light of this, Round 7 funds used for Round 2 should be refunded.
-Country Response: There is still no progress to date.
+GF Secretariat Comment on Country Response: There is still no progress to date.
 The Global Fund Secretariat will follow up implementation. b) Financial records are reported separately.
 Borrowed money from R7 to R2 has already been refunded.
 The recommendation will be followed up to ensure such activities will be discouraged in future.
-Director, Under Secretary(Fina nce) & PMU, EDCD October, 2009 records. (g) Proper documentation should be maintained for all financial transactions and retained for future reference in accordance with the grant agreement. (h) All documents referred to above as missing should be retrieved and this will form part of a follow up review of this audit by OIG.
-Documents are available for all financial transactions.
+Director, Under Secretary(Fina nce) & PMU, EDCD October, 2009 to verify records. (g) Proper documentation should be maintained for all financial transactions and retained for future reference in accordance with the grant agreement. (h) All documents referred to above as missing should be retrieved and this will form part of a follow up review of Documents are available for all financial transactions.
 They will be archived for easy retrieval in future.
-EDCD has identified mentioned documents.
-Process to compile Director, Under Secretary(Fina nce) & PMU, EDCD Director, EDCD Continuous December, 2009
+EDCD has identified mentioned Director, Under Secretary(Fina nce) & PMU, EDCD Director, EDCD Continuous December, 2009 this audit by OIG. documents.
+Process to compile complete archive them are on December, 2009